sonderkraftfahrzeug43/CSCI201L_Group_Project/src/Scraping/file.md

 *4/16 Second Change*
-- Thoughtless changes from previous push created bugs.
-Should be fixed now.
+- Thoughtless changes from previous push created bugs with parsing courses.
+Still minor changes but most of the functionality should be working now.

 *4/16 Changes*
 - Added Data.java to make Front End's job easier